survivejs/react-book/README.md

-Webpack and React | How to develop React with Webpack | 90% Implementing a Basic Note App | First steps with React | 90% React and Flux | Improving architecture by using Flux (Alt) | 90% From Notes to Kanban | Integrating Baobab | 65% Styling React | Styling application | 90%
+Webpack and React | How to develop React with Webpack | 90% Implementing a Basic Note App | First steps with React | 90% React and Flux | Improving architecture by using Flux (Alt) | 90% From Notes to Kanban | Going from singleton to instances (Alt) | 80% Styling React | Styling application | 90%
 Polishing Kanban | Adding DnD | 20%
 Deploying Applications | How to deal with various deployment configurations | 30% | This needs a partial rewrite